Skip to main content

 Test the new environment for all features before removing the old infrastructure.

-Install the V9 Auto Deploy app and call the following APIs to remove V8 resources:
+Call the following APIs to remove v8 resources:

 1. Set a RETAIN policy on all S3 buckets and DynamoDB tables to prevent deletion.
 This should take about 10-15 minutes to process.

-1. Remove all V8 CloudFormation templates that are not needed in V9.
-This process will take about an hour.
+2. Remove all v8 CloudFormation templates that are not needed in v9.
+This process takes about an hour.
 If any of the templates fail to delete, they can be manually deleted later.